fadado/jqt/docs/content/template.md

 The evaluation rules for multiline actions are as follows:

-* If the opening snippet evaluates to `empty` the all the lines until the ending snippet vanishes.
+* If the opening snippet evaluates to `empty` all lines until the ending snippet disappear.
 * Otherwise, for each value produced by the opening snippet the lines until the ending snippet are evaluated with the value assigned to the dot (`.`).
 The initial dot is still available in the global variable `M$`.

-<# Warning: raw blocks not documented #>
+<# Warning: raw blocks are not documented because they are CONTENT! #>

 <#
 vim:ts=4:sw=4:ai:et:fileencoding=utf8:syntax=markdown